-Year Ended December 31, Product Category 2023 2022 2021 Beauty (1) \$ 858.6 43.6% \$ 1,069.7 48.1% \$ 1,442.7 53.5% Wellness (1) 886.1 45.0% 992.3 44.6% 1,062.5 39.4% Other (2) 224.4 11.4% 163.7 7.3% 190.5 7.1% \$ 1,969.1 100.0% \$ 2,225.7 100.0% \$ 2,695.7 100.0%
+Teal Ended December 31, Product Category 2024 2023 2022 Beauty (1) \$ 681.8 39.4% \$ 858.6 43.6% \$ 1,069.7 48.1% Wellness (1) 757.2 43.7% 886.1 45.0% 992.3 44.6% Other (2) 293.1 16.9% 224.4 11.4% 163.7 7.3% \$ 1,732.1 100.0% \$ 1,969.1 100.0% \$ 2,225.7 100.0%

-(1) Includes sales of beauty and wellness products in our core Nu Skin business.
-The beauty category includes \$342 million, \$440 million and \$658 million in sales of devices and related consumables for the years ended December 31, 2023, 2022 and 2021, respectively.
-For purposes of this table, sales of ageLOC WellSpa iO are included in the beauty category, together with our other devices, though this product spans both the beauty and wellness categories.

-(2) Other includes the external revenue from our Rhyz companies along with a limited number of other products and services, including household products and technology services.
+- (1) Includes sales of beauty and wellness products in our core Nu Skin business.
+The beauty category includes \$268 million, \$342 million and \$440 million in sales of devices and related consumables for the years ended December 31, 2024, 2023 and 2022, respectively.
+For purposes of this table, sales of ageLOC WellSpa iO and Nu Skin RenuSpa iO are included in the beauty category, together with our other devices, though these products span both the beauty and wellness categories. - (2) Other includes the external revenue from our Rhyz companies along with a limited number of other products and services, including household products and technology services.

 Beauty Products.
 Our strategy for our beauty products category is to leverage our distribution channel to strengthen Nu Skin's position as an innovative leader in the masstige and premium beauty markets.
 Our products in this category include our innovative skin care devices, cosmetics and other personal care products.
 We are committed to continuously improving and evolving our product formulations to develop and incorporate innovative and proven ingredients.
 We formulate many of the products in our beauty category with ingredients that are scientifically proven to provide visible results.
-In 2023, our top-selling product lines by revenue in this category were our ageLOC LumiSpa devices (consisting of both ageLOC LumiSpa and ageLOC LumiSpa iO) and our Nutricentials skin care products.
-Our ageLOC beauty products accounted for 46% of our beauty product category revenue and 20% of our total revenue in 2023.
+In 2024, our top-selling product lines by revenue in this category were our ageLOC LumiSpa cleansers and devices and ageLOC TruFace.
+Our ageLOC beauty products accounted for 43% of our beauty product category revenue and 17% of our total revenue in 2024.

 Wellness Products.
 Our strategy for our wellness category is to continue to introduce innovative, substantiated nutritional supplements based on research and development and quality manufacturing.
 Direct selling has proven to be an effective method of marketing our high-quality wellness products because our sales force can personally educate consumers on the quality and benefits of our products, differentiating them from our competitors' offerings.
-In 2023, our top-selling product lines by revenue in this category were our ageLOC TR90 weight management system, our Beauty Focus products (including Beauty Focus Collagen+) and our LifePak nutritional supplements.
-Our ageLOC wellness products accounted for 46% of our wellness product category revenue and 21% of our total revenue in 2023.
+In 2024, our top-selling product lines by revenue in this category were ageLOC TRME, LifePak and Beauty Focus.
+Our ageLOC wellness products accounted for 46% of our wellness product category revenue and 20% of our total revenue in 2024.